ThayerAltman/example-backstage/README.md

     type: RepositoryDetails
     cache: true
 ```
-In this case the **RepositoryDetails** fact will be collected, and the name of the fact will be **repo_details**.
-The cron value is <b>cron: '* * * * *'</b> , which indicates fact will be collected every minute.
+In this case the `RepositoryDetails` fact will be collected, and the name of the fact will be repo_details`.
+The cron value is `cron: '* * * * *'`, which indicates fact will be collected every minute.
 Every minute is far to frequent, but works well in demos :).
 Finally the cache duration is set to 2 hours.
 This means something.